aliozgur/aliozgur.github.io/_posts/2026-02-22-harp-spec-intro.md

 - **Gateway (optional)**
   A transport relay that must be treated as untrusted for plaintext.
 HARP remains compatible with zero-knowledge routing and encrypted payloads.

 The key design principle is that the enforcement boundary is local and mandatory.
 If execution can bypass HE, the model collapses.
-HARP’s compliance posture assumes that enforcement is not optional.
+HARP's compliance posture assumes that enforcement is not optional.

 ---